XcodesOrg/XcodesApp/README.md

 ### Download a release

-1. Download the latest version [here](https://github.com/RobotsAndPencils/XcodesApp/releases/latest) using the **Xcodes.zip** asset.
+1. Download the latest version [here](https://github.com/XcodesOrg/XcodesApp/releases/latest) using the **Xcodes.zip** asset.
 These are Developer ID-signed and notarized release builds and don't require Xcode to already be installed in order to use.
 2. Move the unzipped `Xcodes.app` to your `/Applications` directory

 ## Development

 You'll need macOS 12 Big Sur and Xcode 13 in order to build and run Xcodes.app.

-If you aren't a Robots and Pencils employee you'll need to change the CODE_SIGNING_SUBJECT_ORGANIZATIONAL_UNIT build setting to your Apple Developer team ID in order for code signing validation to succeed between the main app and the privileged helper.

 `Unxip` and `aria2` must be compiled as a universal binary
 ```